Dave-Browne/CarND_P4-Advanced-Lane-Lines/README.md

 The pipeline above is created for the project video.
 The challenge video is not required for project submission, but nevertheless provides an interesting insight into the limitations and strengths of the pipeline.
 The images below are from the challenge video.

+The challenge video works quite well with the pipeline, but has a few areas for improvement, such as the first black mark on the far right and the shadow under the bridge.

 The gradient binary images detect too much information here.
 The barrier on the far left and changes in road surface to the right of both lanes are detected.

 ![alt text][image13]